CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

 An application group of type ‘Desktop’, was created automatically while creating the Session Host in the previous exercise.
 In this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
 Also, we will assign users to both the application groups.

-1. Navigate to the Azure portal, then search for *Azure Virtual Desktop* in the search bar and select **Azure Virtual Desktop** from the suggestions.
+1. Navigate to the Azure portal,  and search for Azure Virtual Desktop in the search bar and select **Azure Virtual Desktop** from the search results.
    ![ws name.](media/w1.png)

 2. You will be directed towards the **Azure Virtual Desktop** management window.